How to build a killer B2B editorial calendar [steps included]

 Editors can also be responsible for creating header designs and background formats.
 Their expertise will determine that your content is formatted in a way that matches the tone of the publication.

 For instance, they’ll design the structure of a piece for a business blog differently than how they would for your company’s website.

 Most importantly, your editors are usually SEO experts.
 They’ll check the writer’s content for proper keyword implementation and can give feedback for creating SEO-friendly content.
 The goal of creating quality content is to increase visibility, and the editor will make sure that this happens.

-Editors have these skills and tasks.
+Editors have these skills and tasks to:

-- Ensuring consistency among content
+- Ensure consistency in content

-- Monitoring the company website
+- Monitor the company website

 - Display content appropriately

 - Give constructive feedback to writers